cesbo/help/en/astra/output/broadcast/cas.md

 ![Cas2](/en/astra/output/broadcast/materials/cas2.png)

 - ECM PID - PID for ECM packages (User defined)
 - ECM Private Data - the data of the conditional access system is added to the description of the ECM stream in the PMT table.
-If these parameters do not exist, you do not need to add them
+If these parameters do not exist, you do not need to add thems
 - Access Criteria - this data will be provided by the CAS provider or defined on the CAS server

 !!! note